-The Capital Region includes numerous towns and commercial centres including Goulburn, Young, Yass and Cooma, each with distinct labour markets and their own set of challenges and opportunities.
+The Capital Region includes numerous towns and commercial centres including Goulburn, Young, Yass and Cooma which each have distinct labour markets, challenges and opportunities.

 • Building networks of stakeholders in each centre to design and deliver labour market activities to meet the specific challenges and opportunities of those centres collaboratively and agilely.